 It can save up to a total of 2,000 lockouts, both automatic and manual.
 The machine should also be equipped with a manual mute button while we’re waiting for the update.

 - A large, full OLED display that increases readability

-- Directional arrows to indicate orientation and strength of detected signals
+- Directional arrows to indicate the orientation and strength of detected signals

 - Improved detection range and increased sensitivity that surpasses most of the competition on different types of frequencies